linafperez/pd-multiomic-reproducible-workflow/README.md

 ### Study workflow

-The study follows a stepwise analytical strategy:

-1. **Data acquisition** from public repositories.
-2. **Independent processing of each omic layer** using standardized pipelines.
-3. **Genome reconstruction** from metagenomic data to obtain metagenome-assembled genomes (MAGs).
-4. **Functional characterization** using metatranscriptomics and metabolomics.
-5. **Cross-platform taxonomic harmonization** linking MAGs and ASVs.
+The analytical workflow was designed to systematically reconstruct the functional landscape of the Parkinson’s disease gut microbiome through a multi-omic integration framework.
+First, raw sequencing and metabolomic datasets were retrieved from publicly available repositories corresponding to the selected cohorts.
+Each omic layer was then processed independently using standardized bioinformatic pipelines to ensure methodological consistency and reproducibility.
+Shotgun metagenomic data were used to reconstruct microbial genomes through the assembly and binning of metagenome-assembled genomes (MAGs), enabling genome-resolved characterization of the microbial community.

+To capture the functional activity of these genomes, metatranscriptomic data were analyzed to quantify gene expression profiles, while untargeted metabolomics provided a complementary view of the systemic metabolic phenotype associated with disease.
+In parallel, 16S rRNA gene sequencing datasets were processed to identify amplicon sequence variants (ASVs) and characterize community-level compositional patterns across cohorts.
-6. **Multi-omic integration** connecting microbial genomes, genes, pathways, and host metabolites.

-This design enables a systems-level reconstruction of microbiome–host interactions associated with Parkinson’s disease.
+Finally, a cross-platform harmonization strategy was implemented to link MAG-derived taxa with ASV-level features and integrate these microbial signals with metabolite profiles.
+This multi-layer integration enabled the reconstruction of functional relationships connecting microbial genomes, encoded genes, metabolic pathways, and host metabolites, ultimately providing a systems-level view of microbiome–host interactions associated with Parkinson’s disease.

 ## Repository Structure
 ## Workflow Description